 14. What can I use as a substitute for Madeira wine?

-If you can’t find Madeira wine near you and need an alternative for cooking, several fortified wines work well.
-Port and Marsala are two of the closest substitutes in terms of sweetness and depth.
+If you can’t find Madeira wine near you, suitable alternatives include dry sherry, Marsala, or Port.
+These fortified wines share similar depth, but none replicate Madeira’s acidity and oxidative character.
 Dry sherry is another versatile option and perhaps the best flavour match, particularly for savoury dishes.
 Other possibilities include vermouth or red wine reductions, though they may lack the complexity of Madeira.

 15. What is the best Madeira wine, and where can I buy it?